Welcome to the ultimate guide on reducing CPU usage in WordPress.

-- Remove high CPU plugins
+- Remove resource hungry plugins

-- Limit heartbeat, autosaves, post revisions
+- Limit heartbeat, autosaves, post revisions, XML-RPC

 - Replace wp-cron with a real cron job

-- Install Redis or memcached with OPcache
+- Install Redis or Memcached with OPcache

-- Use PHP 8.0
+- Use PHP 8+

-- Clean up your admin area
+- Clean up your admin

 - Disable unused hosting add-ons